Sgeo/Guardian2Chaperone/README.md

 ## Notes

-* **I did not fully test what happens if forward, as set at end of Oculus room setup, does not match the forward direction of your playspace, as set when indicating where your monitor is.
-The playspace may be rotated incorrectly in that case, I will look into this soon.**

 * Your Rift and cameras should probably be connected before running this.

 * This code makes a lot of assumptions that I believe are valid, but I am not 100% certain if they are valid for all configurations, and if they will be valid in the future.